 Professor Fiona Edmonds

-I am a historian of medieval Britain and Ireland, with interests ranging from the sixth century to the twelfth.
+I study medieval Britain, Ireland and Brittany, with interests ranging from the sixth century to the twelfth.
 My research focuses on maritime connections and now-lost kingdoms.
-Particular areas of interest are the Irish Sea region in the Viking Age, and central Britain (northern England and southern Scotland) prior to the Anglo-Scottish border.
-My monograph investigates links between the kingdom of Northumbria and the Gaelic-speaking world, and I have also worked on connections between Northumbria, Strathclyde and Wales.
+Particular areas of interest are the Irish Sea region in the Viking Age; central Britain (northern England and southern Scotland) prior to the Anglo-Scottish border; and connections between northern Britain and Wales.
+My monograph Gaelic Influence in the Northumbrian Kingdom: The Golden Age and the Viking Age won the Frank Watson Book Prize, 2021.
 I have been involved in funded projects on Furness Abbey’s links across the Irish Sea and contacts between Britain and Brittany.
 I am interested in interdisciplinary work, for example combining historical and linguistic evidence through the study of names.
-I am the Director of the Regional Heritage Centre.
+From 2016-24 I was the Director of the Regional Heritage Centre, which received an Educate North Award for Community Engagement in 2023.
+I am committed to Equality, Diversity and Inclusion in Higher Education, including the department's Athena Swan Bronze award (2021).

 Victoria County History 2022-2024